 How To Serve Om Ali?

-This crazy delicious dessert can be served hot or cold, as you prefer.
-Scoop it in a small bowl and garnish with some nuts or some ground cinnamon if you like.
+This middle eastern bread pudding can be served hot or cold.
+Scoop it in small bowls and garnish with some nuts or sprinkle some ground cinnamon on top.

 Storage